ChrisTimperley/Wallace.jl/doc/manual/tutorials.rst

 whether inline or through an external alphabet file, is probably still a bit too monotonous for our liking.

-Fortunately, we can list the indices for each our cities in far more succinctly through the use of numeric ranges, as shown below.
+Fortunately, we can list the indices for each our cities more succinctly through the use of numeric ranges within Julia, as demonstrated below.

 ::